 This in-depth review is brought to you by Nick Bruckbauer.
 Nick enthusiastically shares with readers his expertise across a wide range of home and outdoor products.
 With coarse, dark hair and soft, sensitive skin, Nick has also been on a lifelong journey to optimize his shaving ritual to mitigate his constant struggle with bumps, irritation, and frequent ingrown hairs.
 Recognizing that shavers with different skin and hair types may have different shaving needs and priorities, he is armed with a meticulous awareness of how different tools and products have different capabilities and weaknesses and how they would impact the overall shaving experience.
 Joining him in testing is Matt Bento.
 Sadly, Matt cannot grow a proper beard and has needed to keep his facial scruff in check since the age of fifteen.
 No stranger to stretching the life of his razors, he really appreciates the value of a model that's durable and easy to clean.

 With so many different products and confusing marketing jargon, it can be discouraging to try to understand today's grooming marketplace.
 After scouring the market, we bought the most promising and popular products to bring in for our side-by-side testing.
 We tested 3-, 4-, and 5-blade cartridge designs, simple disposable styles, and traditional double-edge safety razors.
 We put each product to the test through several shaves, using the same skin preparation routine and shaving gel each time.
 With the double edge safety razors that we tested, we took our shaving routine up a notch by adding a high-quality shave soap and using a badger hair shaving brush to complete the traditional shaving ritual.
-Throughout the testing process, we even compared products directly against each other by shaving one half of our face with different products simultaneously.
+Throughout the testing process, we even compared products directly against each other by shaving one-half of our faces with different products simultaneously.
 With our in-depth analysis, we aim to help you find the right product for your shaving needs.

 Analysis and Test Results